 Morphine is an opioid narcotic available in various formulations — pill, tablet, injection, and suppository — to treat chronic and acute pain.
 Morphine can be used to manage moderate to severe pain in sickle cell disease.

 About sickle cell disease

-Sickle cell anemia is a heritable disease caused by mutations in the gene encoding for the hemoglobin protein, which is responsible for carrying oxygen in red blood cells.
+Sickle cell disease is a heritable disease caused by mutations in the gene encoding for the hemoglobin protein, which is responsible for carrying oxygen in red blood cells.
 Mutations in this gene cause the red blood cells to deform or “sickle.”
 Sickled cells cannot easily travel through small blood vessels and are sticky because of damage to the cell’s membrane, and often block blood flow in these vessels.
-Such blockage leads to pain episodes known as vaso-occlusive crises.
+Such blockage leads to pain episodes known as vaso-occlusive crises (VOC).

 Morphine is a narcotic that interacts predominantly with a protein receptor in the brain called the mu-opioid receptor.
 Morphine acts primarily in the brain, spinal cord, stomach, and intestines, causing sedation and reducing pain.

 Like other opioids, morphine can be addictive, and long-term use can lower its effectiveness so that larger doses are necessary to maintain an adequate reduction in pain.

 There is also some risk that morphine may exacerbate the symptoms of sickle cell disease, though the mechanisms by which this might occur are not clear.